A nonnegativity preserving scheme for the relaxed Cahn-Hilliard equation with single-well potential and degenerate mobility: Numerical simulations

 To analyze the stability of the numerical scheme due to the relaxation parameter, we compute the spectral radius of the amplification matrix

 for a smooth initial conditions.
 The scheme is stable when the maximum value of the modulus of the eigenvalues is less or equal to $1$.
-The figure \ref{fig:stability1D} represents the spectral radius in function of the time step $\dt$ for two values of $\sg$ (the other parameters are the ones taken from the one dimensional test cases with $n^0=0.3$).
+Figure~\ref{fig:stability1D} represents the spectral radius in function of the time step $\dt$ for two values of $\sg$ (the other parameters are the ones taken from the one dimensional test cases with $n^0=0.3$).

 We can observe that the scheme remains stable when $\dt$ is small for the two test cases.
 However, we see that increasing $\sg$ allows to take larger time steps while remaining stable.
-This result can be explained due to the fact that increasing $\sg$ diminishes the value $ \max_{\substack{x_i \in J\\ x_j \in \Lambda_i}}\left( \vp_j^\kk-\vp_i^\kk\right)$ present in the stability condition \eqref{eq:stab-condition}.
+This result can be explained due to the fact that increasing $\sg$ diminishes the value

+present in the stability condition \eqref{eq:stab-condition}.
 Therefore, the regularization induced by the relaxation parameter allows for faster simulations, but it has an effect on the accuracy of the solution compared to the solution given by the non-relaxed model.
 However, at the moment it remains unclear how to compare the solution given by a simulation of the relaxed model and a solution of the original degenerate model (without relaxation).
 This will be the subject of a further work.